elisa-renault/Custom-Stats/README.md

 ## UPDATE
 - If I'm late updating the pak files after a game update
-- Follow the Customisation guide without editing the LUA script
+- Follow the Customization guide without editing the LUA script

 ## CONFLICTS
 - Will conflict with any mod editing METADATA\REALITY\TABLES\INVENTORYTABLE.MBIN